-Peppermint oil has a cooling effect on the skin and has shown to increase your skin blood flow, and soothes muscle contractions.
-One study showed that peppermint when used alongside ethanol, reduced headache sensitivity.
+Peppermint oil has a cooling effect on the skin and has shown to increase your blood flow to soothe muscle contractions.
+One study showed that peppermint oil, when used alongside ethanol, reduced headache sensitivity.

-Lavender oil, while mainly used to soothe and relax your body and mind, it can also be used to treat migraines.
-One study showed that out of 129 headache attacks, 92 were lessened due to lavender.
+Lavender oil, while mainly used to aid sleep, can also be used to treat migraines and other tension headaches.
+One study showed that out of 129 headache attacks in patients, 92 were lessened due to lavender.

-So to beat headaches you can use our own Pure Mind Oil Roller, which contains both lavender and peppermint in a handy essential oil roller which you can carry round with you!
-Just my simply applying the roller to your forehead or surrounding area, you'll feel the immediate effect on the skin, and the symptoms of your headache will cease.
-By clicking the link above the discount will be automatically added to your basket, so don't miss out!
+So to beat headaches, you can use our own Pure Mind Oil Roller, which contains both lavender and peppermint oils in a handy essential oil roller which you can carry around with you!
+Just by simply applying the roller to your forehead or surrounding area, you'll feel the immediate effect on the skin, and the symptoms of your headache will cease.

 4. Herbs – feverfew & butterbur